andremarcondesteixeira/template_typescript_express_jest_prettier_husky_pretty-quick/README.md

 -   Eslint with Typescript support
 -   Jest with Typescript support
 -   Prettier
--   Husky (formats your code before each commit using pretty-quick package)
+-   Husky (formats your code before each commit using a package called "pretty-quick")

+## Recommendations:

+In Visual Studio Code, install the following extensions:

+-   "Prettier - Code Formatter", from Prettier
+-   "ESLint", from Microsoft

+## Rationale

+-   Since I use VSCode, and VSCode uses double quotes when automatically importing modules, I decided to use double-quotes by default for all strings